Better Health Channel

 Illustration of a person experiencing heat stress

-Heat can cause serious and potentially fatal health problems such as heat exhaustion and heatstroke, can trigger sudden events like heart attack or stroke or can worsen existing medical conditions like kidney or lung disease.
+Heat can cause serious and potentially fatal health problems such as heat exhaustion and heatstroke.
+It can trigger sudden events like heart attack or stroke or can worsen existing medical conditions like kidney or lung disease.

 Certain people are more at-risk, including people over the age of 65, babies and young children, pregnant women, people with acute or chronic health problems and people who are socially isolated.

-If you need medical advice or someone you know is unwell, call NURSE-ON-CALL on 1300 60 60 24 for 24-hour health advice, see your doctor or contact the Victorian Virtual Emergency DepartmentExternal Link – for non-life-threatening emergencies.
+If you need medical advice or someone you know is unwell, call Nurse-on-Call on 1300 60 60 24 for 24-hour health advice, see your doctor or contact Virtual Emergency Care – for non-life-threatening emergencies.

 In an emergency, always call Triple Zero 000.